 Alumni Hall.
 Alumni Hall was planned as a 25th anniversary gift to commemorate the opening of Seton Hall College in 1856.
 The needed funds were not raised in 1881, but the fund drive continued, and the building was dedicated in 1886 to commemorate the opening and first graduation in South Orange in 1861.
 Alumni Hall houses the Chapel of the Good Shepherd of Immaculate Conception Seminary School of Theology, as well as the School’s administrative offices.

 Arts and Sciences Hall.
-Opened in 1973, the building houses the Ruth Sharkey Academic Resource Center, lecture halls, seminar rooms, conference rooms, classrooms, and offices for College of Arts and Sciences faculty and administrative personnel, the Office of the Dean, Department Chair, and Graduate Studies for the College of Communication and the Arts.
+Opened in 1973, the building houses the Ruth Sharkey Academic Resource Center, lecture halls, seminar rooms, conference rooms, classrooms, and offices for College of Arts and Sciences faculty and administrative personnel, the Office of the Dean, Department Chair, and Graduate Studies for the College of Human Development, Culture and Media.

 Bayley Hall.
 Erected in 1913 and named for Bishop James Roosevelt Bayley, first Bishop of Newark and nephew of Elizabeth Seton, Bayley Hall is used for business and administrative purposes, and houses Enrollment Services.